oleks/diku/exp/unums/README.md

 The exponent and fraction sizes are biased by 1.

-TODO: There may be benefits to fixing the exponent and fraction field sizes at compile time for certain applications.
+**Hypothesis**: There may be benefits to fixing the exponent and fraction field sizes at compile time for certain applications.

 ## Unum Layout With Conventional Bit-Widths